quangngn/OSDev/README.md

 # Kernel Project
 This is the kernel code for the spring 2022 offering of CSC 395: Advanced Operating Systems at Grinnell College.
-This project include a basic kernel with graphical rendering capability.
+This project includes a basic kernel with graphical rendering capability.
 For more information, please see section 3 (Project's structure and user manual).

 By Quang Nguyen & Mario Manalu